This award recognises an individual who goes above and beyond in delivering school trips and learning outside the

 The winner receives £1,500 which will be given to the school that he/she works for, to contribute to a school trip.

-A shortlist will now be drawn up by the team at School Travel Organiser magazine, and finalists will be announced in September.
+A shortlist will now be drawn up by the team at School Travel Organiser magazine, and finalists will be announced in the autumn.

-Readers will be able to vote from the shortlist to determine the winner, who will be revealed during the School Travel Awards ceremony in November.
+Readers will then be able to vote from the shortlist to determine the winner, who will be revealed during the School Travel Awards ceremony in March 2021.

 Who can win?